IBM/ibm-cert-manager-operator/docs/adoption-guide.md

             return nil
         ````

-        - Notice the `Name` of the Spec.IssuerRef.Name matches the Issuer I defined in step 1.
+        - Notice the `Name` of the Spec.IssuerRef.Name, always use `cs-ca-clusterissuer` when using the shared CA clusterissuer we provide.

 ## Resources